Back to California

 What This Bill Does

-• Removes the need for a high school diploma or equivalent degree to get certification as a peer support specialist.
+• Removes the need for a high school diploma or equivalent degree to be eligible for certification as a peer support specialist.

-• Includes peer support specialists in the list of community health workers.
+• Includes peer support specialists in the definition of community health workers, which means they meet all education and training requirements set by the state department.

 Who It Names or Affects

-• People who want to become certified peer support specialists
+• People who want to become peer support specialists

 Terms To Know